Seddryck/NBi/_documentation/etl-define.md

 </system-under-test>
 {% endhighlight %}

-If your package is not running on the last version of Sql Server, you can specify it on the element *etl* by the means of the attribute *version*.
+If your package is not running on the default version of Sql Server (currently SqlServer2014), you can specify it on the element *etl* by the means of the attribute *version*.
 The valid values for his attribute are:

 * SqlServer2016
 * SqlServer2014